JYU-IBA/jabs/README.md

  - Testing of areal sum (counts) and residuals.
 Some test cases are run by the developer to check sanity and accuracy of simulations for every new release.
  - Higher accuracy mode using adaptive integration for more accurate handling of sharp peaks in cross sections (resonances) and accurate weighting of cross sections by (Gaussian) straggling.
  - Conversion tool from IDF to JaBS script (partial support)
+ - Export of simulations to IDF (partial support)
  - Simulation of large angle plural scattering (dual scattering model), with the assumption that first scattering is RBS (not ERD).
  - Multiprocessor support when simulating multiple detectors and when fitting multiple parameters
- -

 ### Not implemented, but planned or being worked on
  - Support for more input and output data formats (CSV, ...)
  - Multiple scattering (small angle)
  - Simulation of pile-up and dead time
  - Simulation of time-of-flight spectra
- - Publication quality plotting

 ### Distant future, if ever
  - Advanced fitting algorithms